BrainsChange/Digital-Signal-Processing-Courseware/README.md

 ## Course Goals and Content

-This courseware is written for an audience that does digital signal processing (e.g., people who do neuroscience) but that do not have a strong math or engineering background.
-The goal of the course is that after you have completed the book you'll have a fairly sophisticated understanding of how to apply several digital signal processing techniques, including better understanding what is really happening when you push certain buttons in packaged neuroimaging software (e.g., filter settings).
-After completing the book you'll also better understand how to collect neuroimaging data (e.g., data sampling rate).
+The courseware is written for an audience that does digital signal processing (e.g., in neuroscience, economics, meteorology, experience sampling) but that doesn’t have a strong math or engineering background.
+The course provides a fairly sophisticated understanding of how to apply several digital signal processing techniques, including better understanding of what is really happening when we push certain buttons in packaged neuroimaging or other analysis software (e.g., filter settings).
+After completing the courseware you'll also better understand how to collect such data (e.g., data sampling rate in neuroimaging research).

 Each Lesson in the Digital Signal Processing courseware contains four sections: Basics, Tutorial, Give It a Try, and Literacy.
-The Basics section should be read first, as this section covers the primary topic.
-The Basics section is followed by the Tutorial section, and this section expands upon what is presented in the Basics.
-Having completed the Basics and Tutorial sections, you then have the opportunity to more deeply encode what you've learned by completing the Give It a Try (providing answers in the electronic document) and the Literacy section (perhaps printing and answering using pen and paper).
+The Basics section should be done first, as this section covers the primary topic.
+The Basics section is followed by the Tutorial section, which expands upon what is presented in the Basics.
+Having completed the Basics and Tutorial sections, you then have the opportunity to more deeply encode what you've learned by completing the Give It a Try section (providing answers in the electronic document) and the Literacy section (can be done online but also via printing and answering using pen and paper).

 The courseware covers the following topics:

-**Lesson 1** Introduction to sine/cosine functions, discussion of time series and spatial data, discussion of amplitude, frequency, and phase, and a section on adding sine waves.
-There's also a brief introduction to complex numbers and the Euler Identities.
-Students also read in time and spatial data (grayscale images).
+**Lesson 1** IIntroduction to sine/cosine functions, discussion of time series and spatial data, discussion of signal amplitude, frequency, and phase, and exploration of adding sine waves.
+There's also a brief introduction to complex numbers and the Euler Identities, used in later lessons.
+Students also learn to read in time and spatial data (grayscale images), generalizable to their own data.

-**Lesson 2** Detailed discussion of the Nyquist Theorem and aliasing (time and spatial domain), a section on multiplying sine waves, and a brief discussion of plotting complex numbers and determining the magnitude and phase of complex numbers.
+**Lesson 2** Detailed discussion of the Nyquist Theorem and aliasing (time and spatial domain), exploration of multiplying sine waves, and brief discussion of plotting complex numbers and determining the magnitude and phase of complex numbers.

-**Lesson 3** This lesson focuses on convolution, and via convolution, filtering.
-Ideas are explored in the time domain.
-In this process, students are introduced to high- and low-pass filters and gain functions.
+**Lesson 3** Explanation of convolution and, via convolution, filtering of time-domain phenomena and an introduction to high- and low-pass filters and gain functions.

 **Lesson 4** Generally the same as Lesson 3, but now examining spatial data.
 Students use convolution methods to filter grayscale and color images.
 Normal distributions and random noise are also discussed.

-**Lesson 5** This lesson focuses on using sine and cosine to compute the magnitude and phase of activity at different frequencies: time and spatial data.
+**Lesson 5** Focus on using sine and cosine to compute the magnitude and phase of activity at different frequencies: time and spatial data.
 Students also see that magnitude and phase information can be obtained more easily using complex exponentials.

-**Lesson 6** The Fourier transform is finally introduced and some of the limitations (and ways to overcome some of these limitations) of time-frequency transforms examined.
+**Lesson 6** Introduction to the Fourier transform and examination of some of the limitations (and ways to overcome some of these limitations) of time-frequency transforms .
 Students are also introduced to the idea of filtering using forward and inverse Fourier transforms.

 ## Courseware - How to use